cloudposse/terraform-aws-ec2-instance-group/README.md

 Terraform Module for providing N general purpose EC2 hosts.

+If you only need to provision a single EC2 instance, consider using the [terraform-aws-ec2-instance](https://github.com/cloudposse/terraform-aws-ec2-instance) module instead.

 **IMPORTANT** This module by-design does not provision an AutoScaling group.
 It was designed to provision a discrete number of instances suitable for running stateful services such as databases (E.g. Kafka, Redis, etc).